 Eye Infections

 There are several causes of conjunctivitis (‘pink eye’), which is inflammation of the conjunctiva, including allergies, bacteria or viruses (M. Nair & Peate, 2015).
 The inflammation can be infectious or non-infectious, and can also be acute or chronic.
-Newborns can also have a blocked tear duct.
+Newborns can also have a blocked tear duct, which results in tears not draining properly and eyes may become crusty.
 Ocular allergy can affect up to 25% of children throughout Europe, and eye itchiness is the leading symptom, along with redness and a watery discharge (Fauquert, 2019).
 Cold compresses can help, along with ocular, intranasal and oral antihistamines.
 Bacterial conjunctivitis is very common in children, and staphylococci and streptococci are typical bacterial causes (Smith, 2019), and is highly contagious.
 The eye will also exude a thick discharge, which can be white, yellow or green, which drains throughout the day, but ‘glues’ the eyelids together overnight, resulting in the eye becoming ‘stuck shut’ in the morning, which can be distressing and confusing for the younger child.
-Treatment includes bathing the affected eye with cotton wool soaked in cooled, boiled water: severe cases may need chloramphenicol eye drops or ointment (Gormley-Fleming & Peate, 2019; Smith, 2019)(M. Nair & Peate, 2015).
+Treatment includes bathing the affected eye with cotton wool soaked in cooled, boiled water: severe cases may need chloramphenicol eye drops or ointment (Gormley-Fleming & Peate, 2019; Smith, 2019)

 Touch